 Tapered, tight and never out of style, the Fade Cut is an easy haircut to do and easier to maintain.
-It’s why it’s never faded from popularity.
+That's why it has never faded from popularity.

 What you will need: